PX4/PX4-Autopilot/nuttx/README.txt

     - Download and Unpack
     - Semi-Optional apps/ Package
     - Installation Directories with Spaces in the Path
-    - A Note about Header Files
+    - Notes about Header Files
   o Configuring NuttX
   o Toolchains
     - Cross-Development Toolchains